fenago/data-analysis-pandas/lab_guides/lab_6.md

 For both locations, we can see that tsunamis occurred when the earthquake magnitude was 5.0 or greater:

 ![](./images/fig_6.15.jpg)

-This concludes our discussion of the plotting capabilities of `seaborn`; however, I encourage you to check out the API (<https://seaborn.pydata.org/api.html>) to see additional functionality.
-Also, be sure to consult the *Choosing the appropriate visualization* section in the *Appendix* as a reference when looking to plot some data.

 Formatting plots with matplotlib
 ================================

-A big part of making our visualizations presentable is choosing the right plot type and having them well labeled so they are easy to interpret.
-By carefully tuning the final appearance of our visualizations, we make them easier to read and understand.

 Let\'s now move to the `2-formatting_plots.ipynb` notebook, run the setup code to import the packages we need,